-Deliverable Timeline from the award of contract Percentage payment of the total contract value Draft Inception Report 1 month from signing of Contract 10% Final Inception Report 15 calendar days after receipt of comments, to be communicated with 15 calendar days to the Consultant by IWD from receipt of the Draft Inception Report Nil Model Development Report Within 5.5 months from the date of award.
-30% Draft Final Study Report Within 6.5 months from the date of award.
-30% Final Study Report 30 calendar days after receipt of comments, to be communicated with 15 calendar days to the Consultant by IWD from receipt of the Draft Final Study Report.
-30% Total time for the assignment 8 months
+Deliverable Timeline from the award of contract 4.
+Draft Final Study Report Within 6.5 months from the date of award.
+5. Final Study Report 30 calendar days after receipt of comments, to be communicated with 15 calendar days to the Consultant by IWD from receipt of the Draft Final Study Report.
+6. Training of the designated officers of I&WD on handling the model independently Training & Capacity Building of the designated officers of the IWD would have to be done in parallel, within the overall duration of the assignment, as defined in Para 21 below.
+Total time for the assignment 8 months

-The deliverable as listed above shall be submitted by the Consultant in electronic / soft copy and 4
+The deliverable as listed above (under Sl.1 to Sl.
+5) shall be submitted by the Consultant in electronic / soft copy and 5 (five) hard copies.
+Payments terms have been reflected in SCC and shall be subject to acceptance of each deliverable report.

-(four) hard copies.

-21.9 Contents of various deliverables are briefly summarized below:
+20.2 Contents of various deliverables are briefly summarized below:

-21.9.1 Inception Report:
+20.2.1 Inception Report:

+During the initial phase of the assignment, the Consultant will review existing studies and models, visit sites and outline the detailed work programme for development, testing and validation of the model.
+The Consultant shall submit the Inception Report, which will define a time-bound strategy for collection of additional data, if any, and confirm details of the modelling strategy.
 The Consultant shall provide an "Inception Report" clearly indicating how consultant has planned to achieve the assigned objectives of this consultancy.
 The report shall include objective of the study, detailed work plan along with time schedule, methodology for modelling and suggestive interventions for flood and erosion management, data requirement, review of available data and data gaps, if any.
 The inception report shall indicate the time schedule showing major milestones, task deliverables, completion dates and any interdependencies.

-21.9.2 Model Development Report:
+20.2.2 Model Development Report:

 This report should cover hydrodynamic model for flood management, sediment and morphology model for bank erosion and long-term sustainability of flood management measures.
 Model set up, initial calibration and validation, parameters used, model output will have to be included.
-The principal outputs of the model have already been detailed at Paragraph 21.4 & 21.5.